mattvr/syrinj/README.md

 }
 ```

 This is okay, but you lose the guarantee that the `OkayHomingMissile` has its dependencies right when it's created.
+You have to remember to call `Initialize()` every time.
 Let's complicate it further, and imagine the `OkayHomingMissile` also creates an `Explosion` when it reaches the player!
 The `Explosion` needs to know who to damage, and so it receives a `Player` as well when it's created.

 ```csharp
 public class OkayHomingMissile : MonoBehaviour {